graphprotocol/graph-client/README.md

 The `race` mechanism allow you to specify use more than one GraphQL endpoint, for the same source, and race on every execution.

-This is usefull if you want to use more than one indexer for the same Subgraph, and allow both sources to race and get the fastest response from all specified indexers.
+This is useful if you want to use more than one indexer for the same Subgraph, and allow both sources to race and get the fastest response from all specified indexers.

 ```yaml
 sources: